-Other hotels prefer BYOD - allowing employees to user their own devices - which reduces hardware to one device for PMS (Property Management System), notifications, texting and voice.
+Other hotels prefer allowing employees to use their own mobile devices, which reduces hardware to one device and also reduces maintenance costs.
 The Winn Hotel in Sweden uses a mobile app on employee devices that allows them to communicate room availability to the front office.

 Today’s guests interact with hotels in many different ways: From their mobile devices, via social media, the hotel web site, by chat.
 A consistent quality of service across all different teams (front office, reservation centers, mobile teams) and media is a key differentiator.
 “The one thing that sets us apart is customer service,” says the Shangri-La Hotels and Resorts Customer Service Director.
 “ALE helped us really engage with our customers in the best possible way at all times and provide them service and assistance right away.”